kwiatkowski-evan/getting-cleaning-data-project/README.md

 getting-cleaning-data-project
 =============================
+DESCRIPTION OF run_analysis.R

+The code provided will:
+1) Load the data
+2) Merge testing and training sets
+3) Extract only the measurements on the mean and standard deviation for each measurement.
+4) Add descriptive titles to the activity names
+5) Find the mean of each category by Subject and Activity

 CODE BOOK
 Variable	Quantity	Description
 Subject	1-30	Code to identify participant
-Activity	"LAYING", "SITTING", "STANDING", "WALKING", "WALKING_DOWNSTAIRS", "WALKING_UPSTAIRS"	Exercise Activity "tBodyAcc-mean()-X"
+Activity	"LAYING", "SITTING", "STANDING", "WALKING", "WALKING_DOWNSTAIRS", "WALKING_UPSTAIRS"	Exercise Activity The following are measurements that relate to the mean and standard deviation of different measurements.
+"tBodyAcc-mean()-X"
 "tBodyAcc-mean()-Y"
 "tBodyAcc-mean()-Z"